eranmor/Race-Car/README.md

 # game-practice

-This a simple game written in python using pygame library.
-The goal is to escape the incoming blocks using the arrow keys.
+This is a simple game written in python using pygame library.\n The goal is to escape the incoming blocks using the arrow keys.